Azure/AKS/previews.md

 # AKS Preview Features and Related Projects

 At any given time, there can be multiple early stage features available in AKS behind a *feature flag*, along with a set of related projects available elsewhere on GitHub that you may wish deploy manually on the service.

 In most cases, these features and associated projects will eventually make their way into AKS, or at least be supported as 1st class extensions.
 But before they get there, we need sufficient usage from early adopters to validate their usefulness and quality.

 The purpose of this page is to capture these features and associated projects in a single place.

+**Note**: AKS Preview features are self-service, opt-in.
+They are provided to gather feedback and bugs from our community.
+However, they are not supported by Azure technical support until they exit preview and graduate to general availability.
+If you encounter issues with preview features, please file issues on this GitHub repo with the name of the preview feature in the bug title.

 ## Preview features